 Blood pressure: Is it affected by cold weather?

-Other seasonal causes of higher blood pressure include weight gain and decreased physical activity in winter.
-If you have high blood pressure already, continue to monitor your blood pressure readings as the seasons change and talk to your doctor.
-Your doctor may recommend changing the dose of your blood pressure medication or switching to another medication.
-Don't make any changes to your medications without talking to your doctor.
+Other seasonal causes of higher blood pressure include the weight gain, salty foods often eaten during the holidays and decreased physical activity that are common in winter.
+If you have high blood pressure already, continue to monitor your blood pressure readings as the seasons change and talk to your health care provider.